 Are Good Mornings Dangerous?

 However, learning to do good mornings correctly is not too difficult.
-And when done right, good mornings are not only safe, they’ll help you better avoid injuries, as we talked about earlier.
+And when done right, good mornings are not only safe, they'll strengthen both your lower and upper body in a way that helps you avoid injuries, as we talked about earlier.

 How to Do Good Mornings Safely

 Learning to do safe, form-perfect good mornings is essential.
 Here are a few tips to help you do them with correct form, without risk of injury.